mjdamgaard/UP-Web-Project/new_readme_draft.md

 A user-programmable platform is a platform where the users are free to create, modify, and extend the apps on the platform, and where each end user is able to choose exactly which version of each app they want to use, without having to change to a different web domain or download a different app.

-Are you tired of platforms that uses algorithms that always tries to funnel you into a dopamine loop?
+* *Are you tired of platforms that uses algorithms that always tries to funnel you into a dopamine loop?*
-Are you tired of rude comments and posts not being sufficiently suppressed, and of misinformation and inappropriate content not being sufficiently moderated?
+* *Are you tired of rude comments and posts not being sufficiently suppressed, and of misinformation and inappropriate content not being sufficiently moderated?*
-Are you tired of AI slop and clickbait?
+* *Are you tired of AI slop and clickbait?*
-Are you tired of your data being sold to third parties, or of the lack of transparency about this?
+* *Are you tired of your data being sold to third parties, or of the lack of transparency about this?*
-Are you tired of ads that just keep increasing in volume?
+* *Are you tired of ads that just keep increasing in volume?*
+* *Or are you tired updates in general that you do not like and cannot decline?*

 With a user-programmable platform you do not need to worry about any of these problems.
 Here the users are in complete control over what apps and what algorithms they use, and they are free to modify them and extend them however they want.